Manam (film)

 The film was made with a budget of ₹28 crore ($4.6 million).
 Harsha Vardhan wrote the film's dialogues, while Anup Rubens composed the film's music.
 P. S. Vinod handled the film's cinematography and Prawin Pudi edited the film.
 Production began on 3 June 2013.
 Principal photography began on 7 June 2013 and was shot in and around Hyderabad, Coorg and Mysore till mid April 2014.

 Manam was the last film of Nageswara Rao, who died on 22 January 2014 during the film's production phase and was promoted as a "befitting send off" and a tribute from his son, Nagarjuna.
 The film released worldwide on 23 May 2014 to positive reviews from critics and was commercially successful, collecting ₹62 crore ($10.2 million) in its lifetime.
+It garnered a cult following and is considered by many, to be one of the greatest films ever made in Telugu cinema.

-It was screened at the 45th International Film Festival of India in the Homage to ANR section on 29 November 2014.
+It was featured at the 45th IFFI in the Homage to ANR section on 29 November 2014.
 The film garnered several accolades.
 It won five Filmfare Awards South including the Best Film and Best Director in Telugu films category.